spriteg/TshirtVault/replit.md

 **Component Structure**
 - Modular UI components in `client/src/components/ui/` (shadcn/ui components)
-- Feature components for t-shirt management (dialog, table, filters, empty states)
+- Feature components for t-shirt management (dialog, grouped color display, filters, empty states)
 - Single-page application with home route and 404 fallback
 - Theme toggle for dark/light mode switching

+**Display Format**
+- **Grouped by Color**: T-shirts are automatically grouped by color
+- **Inline Display**: Each color is shown as a label with all its sizes and quantities displayed inline on the same line
+- **Desktop**: Color name on the left, size/quantity items as inline chips that wrap to the right
+- **Mobile**: Color as header with total, size/quantity items stacked below

 ### Backend Architecture